Getting Strategic to Reduce Referral Leakage

 Report Data through Storytelling

-All efforts should be tracked and recorded through referral tracking software to better communicate ROI to senior leaders.
-To create reports that get leaders’ attention, reports should reflect the organization’s values, communicate a clear message, and include data throughout.
-To better do so, a liaison should package their story to include what they learned, the opportunities identified, and a quantification of potential volume.
-A few examples of strategic reports are: reporting results throughout the sales cycles and using reporting as an opportunity to educate leaders about internal customers.
+Track and record all efforts through referral tracking software to effectively communicate ROI to senior leaders.
+Next, ensure reports reflect the organization’s values, convey a clear message, and include data.
+A liaison should package their story by highlighting key learnings, identifying opportunities, and quantifying potential volume.
+Strategic reports can include sales cycle results and use reporting as an opportunity to educate leaders about internal customers.

 Closing Thoughts